 Scotland: Wherever the Road Takes You

-When traveling, I try my best to maintain a flexible "itinerary."
+When traveling, I try my best to maintain a flexible itinerary.
 When the necessity of advanced tickets and notoriously busy locales are on the menu, making plans is unavoidable.
 But in Scotland, a place where time seems irrelevant and the land is its own museum, "discovery travel" is my preferred mode.

 Writers identify as either "plotters" or "discovery writers."
 A discovery writer has a general sense of where they are headed, but allows the story to lead them wherever it needs to go.
 This loose method of plotting may cause the writer to paint themselves into corners from time to time, but is a breeding ground for greater creativity.
 For example, in my YA fantasy novel, Nameless, I never intended for the story to evolve into a trilogy.
 New characters, new plot lines, and new conflicts added a richness to the story I never would have discovered had I stuck to the original outline.
-"What if?" became I vital question throughout the writing adventure.
+"What if?" became a vital question throughout my writing adventure.